Pelumi-codes/Rick-and-Morty-Episodes-Characters/README.md

 **Rick-and-Morty-Episodes**

-- Challenge: Rick and Morty episodes in which character appears.
+- Challenge: Rick and Morty characters episodes.

  This project was bootstrapped with Create React App.